What Is Content Strategy? + 13 Steps to Create a Stellar Content Plan

 13. Evaluate content results

 If you want to have a successful content plan, you must constantly evaluate your content results.
-It’s important to track your content campaign to see which content drives results for your audience.
+Evaluating your results will help you determine which topics are successful and what kind of content your audience enjoys.

 Want to create content that ranks at the top of search results and earns you leads and revenue?
 You need a solid content marketing strategy.